 Make your own mix of nuts, dried fruit, or whatever else you like in trail mix!
 Some people prefer the mix, and you can even add coconut shavings and other sweet or ‘unusual’ but nourishing ingredients.
 Try this sticky trail mix, sweet and salty trail mix, or create your own!

 What’s not to love about popcorn?
-Make your own healthy popcorn with coconut oil, and try these 11 different flavoring combinations, or this salted chocolate and caramel popcorn (that sounds awesome!).
+Make your own healthy popcorn with coconut oil, and try these 11 different flavoring combinations.

 10) Healthy cookies